Terpene: Biosynthesis

 Biosynthetic conversion of geranylpyrophosphate to the terpenes α-pinene and β-pinene and to the terpinoid α-terpineol.

 Isoprene as the building block

-Conceptually derived from isoprenes, the structures and formulas of terpenes follow the biogenetic isoprene rule or the C_{5} rule, as described in 1953 by Leopold Ružička and colleagues.
+Conceptually derived from isoprenes, the structures and formulae of terpenes follow the biogenetic isoprene rule or the C_{5} rule, as described in 1953 by Leopold Ružička and colleagues.
 The C_{5} isoprene units are provided in the form of dimethylallyl pyrophosphate (DMAPP) and isopentenyl pyrophosphate (IPP).
 DMAPP and IPP are structural isomers to each other.
 This pair of building blocks are produced by two distinct metabolic pathways: the mevalonate (MVA) pathway and the non-mevalonate (MEP) pathway.
 These two pathways are mutually exclusive in most organisms, except for some bacteria and land plants.
 In general, most archaea and eukaryotes use the MVA pathway, while bacteria mostly have the MEP pathway.
 IPP and DMAPP are final products of both MVA and MEP pathways and the relative abundance of these two isoprene units is enzymatically regulated in host organisms.